|

-This suite of programs provides an example of how mainframe JCL can do conditional processing.
+This suite of programs provides an example of how mainframe JCL can do conditional processing and parameter passing.
 The first JCL example will focus on the approaches used by JES/2 using the "COND=" parameter on the JOB or EXEC statement.
 With JES/3 the conditional processing was improved to use "IF" statements.
-The second JCL example will focus on the IF, THEN, ELSE and ENDIF statement construct.
+The second JCL example will focus on the IF, THEN, ELSE and ENDIF statement constructs.
 Both JCL examples accomplished the same task.
 However, the second JCL example has additional information displayed when there is a difference between the actual and expected return code.

 The use of the COND parameter can be very difficult to code and understand.
 I would recommend the use of the IF, THEN, ELSE and ENDIF statement construct if you have a choice.